-The Delaware Department of Natural Resources (DDNR) establishes a harvest quota every year based on abundance and spat recruitment.
-Due to low levels of recruitment, the DDNR set a limit of 10,662 bushels in 2015 (the average quota since 2003 was 12,200 bushels (DDFW 2015)).
-The DDNR assigned a fishing quota based on the relationship between harvest levels and the fall surveys from 1977 to 1995.
-Due to harvest control rules that are based on fisheries dependent and independent data, it is probable that fishing mortality from all sources is at a sustainable level.
+The Delaware Division of Fish and Wildlife (DDFW) establishes a harvest quota every year based on a fixed 2% harvest rate from the primary seed beds.
+The 2022 quota was 19,270 bushels (DDFW 2021).
+Due to harvest control rules that are based on fisheries dependent and independent data and the increasing abundance since 2009, it is probable that fishing mortality from all sources is at a sustainable level.
 Therefore, Seafood Watch rates this factor as "low" concern.